rstudio/keras3/docs/dev/reference/quantizer_gptq_config.md

 - weight_bits:

-  Number of weight bits.
+  Number of bits used for weight quantization.
 GPTQ supports 2, 3, 4, and 8.
+Defaults to 4.

 - num_samples:

-  Number of calibration samples.
+  Number of calibration samples to use.
+Defaults to 128.

 - per_channel:

   Whether to calculate quantization parameters per output channel.
+  Defaults to `TRUE`.

 - sequence_length:

   Sequence length of each calibration sample.
+Defaults to 512.

 - hessian_damping:

-  Fraction of Hessian damping used for numerical stability.
+  Fraction of Hessian damping used to stabilize the inverse calculation.
   Must be between 0 and 1.
+Defaults to 0.01.

 - group_size:

   Number of weights quantized together.
 Use `-1` for per-channel quantization.
+Defaults to 128.

 - symmetric:

-  Whether to use symmetric quantization.
+  Whether to use symmetric rather than asymmetric quantization.
+Defaults to `FALSE`.

 - activation_order:

-  Whether to reorder weight columns by activation magnitude.
+  Whether to reorder weight columns by activation magnitude, which can improve quantization accuracy.
+Defaults to `FALSE`.

 - quantization_layer_structure:

-  Optional named list describing `pre_block_layers` and `sequential_blocks`.
+  Optional named list describing the model's quantization structure.
+It should contain `pre_block_layers`, a list of layers to run before the first block, and `sequential_blocks`, a list of transformer blocks to quantize sequentially.
 If omitted, the model must provide `get_quantization_layer_structure()`.

 ## Value

 A `GPTQConfig` instance.

+## Details

+Quantization quality depends heavily on the calibration dataset.
+For best results, use representative data covering the expected input distribution.

 ## Examples